jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Why aren't we going.

 1971.
 The 24th Communist Party Congress is coming.
 OGAS is up for funding.
 I write a detailed proposal.
 It is formally shelved.
 "Insufficient funding available for developing a cybernetics network."
 That's the official reason.
 The real reason: too many unscientific officials don't understand computers, data, mathematics, or science.
 They only see a threat.
 Centralized data means loss of control.
 Loss of power.
-Loss of the information monopolies that sustain their many positions and meetings.
+Loss of the information monopolies that sustain their many positions and fuel their endless meetings.

 I dare not write this down.

 Instead I continue to write and publish theory and equations.

 Someone else will return to this soon.